Operational procedures for the GenericĀ Medicines Work-Sharing Initiative

 If there are minor differences between datasets, the applicant should provide a 'Summary of Differences' table.
 This table is part of the EoI form.
 The table should outline the differences in the quality and bioequivalence study information provided to each participating agency.
 The Access agencies will discuss these differences and determine if the application is suitable for GMWSI.

 Please note that all Access agencies accept the use of foreign comparator products in bioequivalence studies.
 Therefore, for submissions requiring clinical equivalence (whether pharmacokinetic bioequivalence or therapeutic equivalence), it may be possible to use a single comparator product, along with country-specific justifications for using the foreign comparator product.
-Please see the related links section for references.
+For further information on the acceptability of a foreign comparator product in each Access jurisdiction please see Appendix 1: Access countries that will accept a previously conducted bioequivalence (BE) study using a Foreign Comparator Product (FCP), and Appendix 2: Current regulatory requirements regarding the acceptance of Foreign Comparator Products.
+Additional information and references are also included in the section Related Links below.

-Also note that Module 1 is specific to each country.
+Also note that Module 1 is specific to each Access agency.
 Thus, it will continue to be different for the applications filed in the different Access jurisdictions (as per national requirements).

 Although an applicant may propose a preferred RRA, the Access agencies will ultimately determine the RRA and CRAs for any submission.
 The agencies base their decision on factors such as the Access Consortium's operational needs.